eeeschwartz/erikschwartz/_posts/2013-08-06-the-daily-interrogation.md

 - The app creates a jekyll-formatted post and commits it to the blog repo
 - The app deploys the blog changes to github pages and "hello world"

-I've put together a proof of concept and will be posting the results here.
+I've put together a proof of concept and will be posting the resulting interrogations here.
 Please feel free to run with [the project](https://github.com/eeeschwartz/interrogatorrr) on github.
 Contributions welcome.